My heart awakened to life in your valleys,

 With its lovely meadows and pastoral shores.

-Hölderlin’s poetical Europe-consciousness was essentially bi-polar, swinging like a pendulum between Germany and the Greece of his imagination, with occasional stopovers in the Alps to witness the play of the titanic forces of 'Nature.'
+Hölderlin’s poetical Europe-consciousness was essentially bi-polar, swinging like a pendulum between Germany and the Greece of his imagination, with occasional stopovers in the Alps to witness the play of the titanic forces of 'Nature,' understood in the more ancient sense of features of the world that are uncontrollable.
 Germany meant for him primarily Swabia, roughly the modern state of Baden-Württemberg, and of course the Neckar runs through it.

 In the years 1797-1901 Hölderlin wrote odes and elegies based on models from antiquity.
 Most were unrhymed, required strict patterns of accented and unaccented syllables per line, and might be arranged in a specific number of strophes.
 "The Neckar" in its German form is an Alcaic stanza in the style of Horace.